BIDBhargavipappuri/ETL_Using_Python/README.md

 •	By implementing these strategies, the ETL pipeline successfully handled API authentication, data retrieval, transformation, and structured storage in SQL, ensuring efficiency and compliance with enhanced security measures.

-.
-I didnt upload the code which i used in my real use case , just took a sample code with help of copilot.
+• I didnt upload the code which i used in my real use case , just took a sample code with help of copilot.

+•In real time I used Apache Airflow to schedule the python code to run every day and make the power BI report updated .